al3xandr3/al3xandr3.github.io/_posts/2008-07-31-stock-price-alert.md

 ---
-layout: post

 title: Stock Price Alert
 category: project
 tags:
   - automation
   - ruby
   - project
-intro: "Waiting for a stock price to rise to a certain value to sell it? or waiting for the price to drop to a certain value to buy it?
+excerpt: "Waiting for a stock price to rise to a certain value to sell it? or waiting for the price to drop to a certain value to buy it?
 But don't want to be checking it every day?
 Here's a little automation that raises alerts to email inbox."
 ---

 Waiting for a stock price to rise to a certain value to sell it? or waiting for the price to drop to a certain value to buy it?
 But don't want to be checking it every day?
 Here's a little automation that sends an alert to email inbox.